mydatatechjourney/athletics-peak-performance/README.md

 # Athletics Peak Performance Analysis

-## NOTE: Due to recent github issues relating to actions, the github page may not be available.
+## NOTE: Due to recent github issues relating to actions (reported on 26th August 2026), the github page may not be available.
 [Github Status](https://www.githubstatus.com/incidents/kfspvrz14xr0)

 ## Project Overview